clinton825/Final-Year-Project/README.md

 4. Click "Read More" on any project card to view its full description
 5. Click on a project card to view detailed information
 6. Use the "Clear All Filters" button to reset your search and filters
+7. Track projects by clicking the "Track Project" button on any project card
+8. Access your personalized dashboard to view tracked projects and statistics
+9. Customize your dashboard by:
+   - Toggling between grid and list layouts
+   - Showing/hiding specific widgets (Projects, Activity, Stats)
+   - Untracking projects you no longer want to follow

+## Dashboard Features
+The personalized dashboard provides users with a customized view of their tracked projects and activities:

+- **Tracked Projects Widget**: View all projects you've chosen to track
+- **Recent Activity**: Monitor your recent interactions with the application
+- **Project Statistics**: View aggregated data about your tracked projects
+- **Customizable Layout**: Toggle between grid and list views
+- **Widget Visibility Controls**: Show or hide specific dashboard sections
+- **Interactive Project Cards**: View project details or untrack projects with a single click
+- **Euro (€) Currency Formatting**: All monetary values displayed in euros
+- **Real-time Updates**: Dashboard automatically updates when tracking or untracking projects

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.